Boston: A City for Everyone

 Back Deck

 This place was so popular that even the hurricane couldn’t keep customers away.
 We found some spots at the bar and were treated like kings.
 The bartender treated Heather to some classic Boston phrases and was spot-on with suggestions for the menu.
 Look for Sam Adams, which is only available in MA.
 Everything was delicious, and the Back Deck was a perfect choice for dinner.
 2 West St, Boston, MA 02111.
-Website.
+Back Deck website.

 01